-Demographic Overview
+Demographic Snapshot

 This section provides a snapshot of the community's socio-demographic characteristics, including comparisons between the study area, the municipality, and potentially the larger region (e.g., county).
+This section is intended to introduce the downtown in a quick and easyto-understand way.
 This section may include relevant data such as: